Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 Opflow provided shortcuts to define common single qubit states, operators, and non-parametrized gates in the :mod:`~qiskit.opflow.operator_globals` module.

-These were mainly used for didactic purposes and can easily be replaced by their corresponding :mod:`~qiskit.quantum_info` class: :class:`~qiskit.quantum_info.Pauli`, :class:`~qiskit.quantum_info.Clifford` or :class:`~qiskit.quantum_info.Statevector`.
+These were mainly used for didactic purposes or quick prototyping, and can easily be replaced by their corresponding :mod:`~qiskit.quantum_info` class: :class:`~qiskit.quantum_info.Pauli`, :class:`~qiskit.quantum_info.Clifford` or :class:`~qiskit.quantum_info.Statevector`.